mikropsoft/StevenBlock/README.md

 # Introduction to the StevenBlock Module

-Welcome to StevenBlock, the ultimate ad-blocking solution that ensures you enjoy a clutter-free online experience.
-With frequent updates and robust performance, StevenBlock keeps you ahead in the fight against intrusive ads and malicious content.
+Welcome to StevenBlock, the ultimate ad-blocking solution that ensures you enjoy a clutter-free online experience with frequent updates and robust performance, keeping you ahead in the fight against intrusive ads and malicious content.
+StevenBlock blocks ads, Android app ads, and systemwide capacity drainers such as YouTube, Reddit, Facebook, TikTok, etc., while allowing essential apps like Whatsapp, Telegram, and LinkedIn.
+Updating via Magisk is easy.

 ![Downloads](https://img.shields.io/github/downloads/mikropsoft/StevenBlock/total?color=green&style=for-the-badge)
 ![Release](https://img.shields.io/github/v/release/mikropsoft/StevenBlock?style=for-the-badge)